THE 10 LARGEST SUPER YACHT RENTALS

-There can be no better way to see the world than aboard a luxury yacht.
+There can be no better way to see the world than aboard a super yacht rental.
 At Princess Charter, we pride ourselves on offering the finest range of luxury yachts for charter in some of the world’s most luxurious and breathtaking destinations – from Corsica to the Caribbean, and Sardinia to the Seychelles.

 Set sail with us aboard any one of our luxury yachts and you could be living the high life aboard sailing vessels that can stretch from 25 metres in length to over 100 metres – challenging enough for even the most experienced captains, but still a long way off being among the biggest yachts in the world.

 A ‘mega yacht’ is a term used to describe a privately owned yacht which is over 24 metres in length, and operates with a professional on-board crew.
-Let’s take a look at the top 10 mega yachts currently sailing the seas…
+Here are the top 10.

 1. Azzam – 180.61 metres